 If you are interested in having more parental control options such as limiting your child’s screen time, monitoring their activity, or controlling who they can communicate with, you should consider a phone that has more options such as the MMGuardian Phone.

-For the phone itself, the Gabb Phone costs $149.99 and the Gabb Phone Plus costs $199.99.
-As of December 2022, both phone types are available.
+For the phone itself, the Gabb Phone costs $199.99.

-There are also many options for add-ons.
-For example, Gabb Music (a specialized, kid-friendly music service) costs an additional $4.99/month.
 Parents can also purchase a damage warranty for $4.99/month, along with physical accessories such as phone cases and earbuds.

 You can view external reviews for the Gabb app that is on Google Play.
 It has an overall decent rating of 4 stars.
 However, if you sort the reviews by most recent, you will see that there are LOTS of reviews complaining about the location feature being unreliable.
+As of February 2024, the most recent reviews are still all complaining about location feature not working.

 From a technical perspective, there are many external reasons that GPS locations could fail or be inaccurate, but this many complaints indicates that Gabb’s software may not be reliable.
 We thought this was worth mentioning as know their child’s location is a high priority for most parents.